tomtomkor/EspressoBrewer/README.md

 // 3D print Case

-- If you use the hardwares mentioned above and have a 3D printer you could download EspressoBrewerCase.stl file and print it for a case.
+- If you use the hardwares mentioned above and have a 3D printer you could download EspressoBrewerCase.stl file and print it for the case.